Moon-0xff/gnome-mpris-label/README.md

 Skip the third step if you want the latest development version (warning: it could be broken or buggy)

+### Installing the GNOME 45 version using git

+both `main` and `stable` branches provide the GNOME 43/44 compatible version of this extension.
+To get 45 compatibility, you need to **patch it**.
+Here's the instructions:
+1. Follow the instructions to install the 43/44 version with git above (Using Git / Using Git and the installation script)
+2. `cd` into the installation directory, default path is `~/.local/share/gnome-shell/extensions/mprisLabel@moon-0xff.github.com`
+3. Apply the patch: `$ patch < patches/gnome45-compatibility.patch`
+4. All done, log out and log back again and the extension should be compatible with 45, if not, raise an issue to let us know

 ## Contribution

 Feel free to submit an issue if you have encountered a bug, want to ask something, want to share an idea for a feature, or something else entirely.